 In the majority of cases, an increase in bounce rate highlights that website visitors have either not found what they were looking for on any given landing page or have not felt compelled to view any other pages of your website.
 This could suggest that the copy on your website needs updating or could indicate that your website needs visually enhancing.

 If you find yourself wondering how to decrease your bounce rate, updating your website can help with this.
-As you update your website, keep in mind that a well-designed and updated website will typically have a bounce rate between 26% – 55%.
+As you update your website, keep in mind that an effective web design will typically have a bounce rate between 26% – 55%.

 Contact Us For All Of Your Website Needs